 Besides the town of Korčula, the most significant towns on the island are Vela Luka and Blato.

 With a population of 4 500, Vela Luka is the biggest place on the island of Korčula.
 Vela Luka is a small town situated on the western side of the island of Korčula in a deep wide bay.
-The bay of Vela Luka abounds in numerous coves covered with vineyards, olive groves, fig-trees, and pine trees.
+The bay of Vela Luka abounds in numerous coves covered with vineyards, olive groves, fig trees, and pine trees.

-The recognizability of Vela Luka town is based on the mosaics that dominate its center, which were created as part of one of the most important and greatest artistic events on the island: The First International Meeting of Fine Artists - Vela Luka in 1968.
+The recognizability of Vela Luka town is based on the mosaics that dominate its center, which was created as part of one of the most important and greatest artistic events on the island: The First International Meeting of Fine Artists - Vela Luka in 1968.
 If you wish to leave your long-lasting mark in Vela Luka, install your piece of mosaic and become a part of the longest mosaic in the world.

 The rich gastronomic offer of Vela Luka is based on numerous quality restaurants and taverns offering local specialties and other dishes.
 Most of them are in the town center.
 In the wider area of Vela Luka, there are several households offering authentic Dalmatian ambiance, traditional cuisine of Vela Luka, domestic wine, and more.